vvud/magento-module-entrance-exam/README.md

 This module allows us to add/remove seat reservation and calculate total charge dynamically using Knockout JS.

-# Install
+## Install

-Copy Knockout module and put it in : app/code/AHT/Knockout
+Copy module and put it in : app/code/AHT/

 Run: enable module in commandline in root folder: